Ever been to Abilene, Texas?

 For one thing, the meat tasted “funny” ~ like anything but beef.

 Plus, they overdid it on the avocado and I hadn’t gone there for a Green Avocado Burger.

 Now, you know better than anyone how I like trying new things, so the fact that there was avocado on a dish that typically doesn’t have any was not a problem for me.

 This was just one of those times when too much of a good thing really was too much.

 But enough tears.

 New Mexico has plenty of delicious burgers with good beef and generous amounts of green chile at other restaurants on the Green Chile Cheeseburger Trail.

-Now, the second dining experience on our New Mexico to Fort Worth run you’ll want to know about is a definite “do.”
+Now, the second dining experience on our New Mexico to Fort Worth run is a definite “do.”

 About that barbecue

 Pork Rib Plate at Stillwater Barbecue, Abilene, TX